laroche/tastyworks-pnl/README.md

       - stock splits are now implemented, but not tested at all.
 Options are not yet supported.
 Please send in more test data.
    - In German: Bei Aktien-Leerverkäufen (über eine Jahresgrenze hinaus) wird 30 % vom Preis mit der KapESt als Ersatzbemessungsgrundlage besteuert (§ 43a Absatz 2 Satz 7 EStG) und erst mit der Eindeckung ausgeglichen.
-   - Complete support for Investmentsteuergesetz (InvStG) 2018: Zahlungen am Anfang vom Jahr.
+   - Complete support for Investmentsteuergesetz (InvStG) 2018: Zahlungen am Anfang vom Jahr (Vorabpauschale).
    - Check if withholding tax is max 15% for dividends for US stocks as per DBA.
      Warn if e.g. 30% withholding tax is paid and point to missing W8-BEN formular.
    - Complete the list of non-stocks.